utkarshanand140/utkarshanand140/README.md

 ### About Me 👋
-I am an Electrical Engineering Graduate who is interested in solving problems in the domain of Robotic Systems.
+I am an Electrical Engineer who is interested in solving problems in the domain of Robotic Systems.

 I am currently working as an Associate Electrical Systems Engineer at Strider Robotics, AI & Robotics Technology Park (ARTPARK) @ Indian Institute of Sciences, Bangalore.